hashicorp/vault/website/source/guides/operations/mount-filter.html.md

 ~> **Enterprise Only:** Mount filter feature is a part of _Vault Enterprise Premium_.

 Mount filters are a new way of controlling which secrets are moved across clusters and physical regions as a result of replication.
-With mount filters, users can select which mounts will be replicated as part of a performance replication relationship.
+With mount filters, users can select which secret engines will be replicated as part of a performance replication relationship.

 By default, all non-local secret engines and associated data are replicated as part of replication.
-The mount filter feature allows users to whitelist and/or blacklist which secret engines are replicated, thereby allowing users to further control the movement of secrets across their infrastructure.
+The mount filter feature allows users to whitelist or blacklist which secret engines are replicated, thereby allowing users to further control the movement of secrets across their infrastructure.